O-T-L/OTL/OptimizationTemplateLibrary/README.md

 The goal of the OTL is to implement various modules for multi-objective optimization and maximize their running efficiency.
 However, it does not provide an experimental platform or any engineering project, because the C++ has a low development efficiency.
 To improve the development efficiency, a feasible solution is using [Python](http://www.python.org).
 The project [PyOTL](https://github.com/O-T-L/PyOTL) is created to convert C++ programs of the OTL into Python modules, which are used to implement the project [PyOptimization](https://github.com/O-T-L/PyOptimization) to carry out scientific experiments.

-Notably, since the standard C++11 is used in the OTL, please check if your compiler supports this standard.
+Notably, since the standard C++11 is used in the OTL, please check if your compiler supports it.

 # License